dzidz1/DZ_Shell/README.md

-# DZ_shell
+# DZ_Shell

 **A lightweight Unix shell implementation in C**

-DZ_shell is a functional Unix shell built from scratch, demonstrating core concepts like process management (fork/exec), PATH resolution, and environment variable handling.
+DZ_Shell is a functional Unix shell built from scratch, demonstrating core concepts like process management (fork/exec), PATH resolution, and environment variable handling.

 ## Demo